django/deps/draft/email-providers.md

 * Backends that will continue supporting `fail_silently` should handle the constructor arg locally, rather than forwarding it to `BaseEmailBackend`.
 * During the deprecation period, the `BaseEmailBackend` will issue a deprecation warning if given a `fail_silently` keyword arg (but will continue to set the backend's `fail_silently` attribute from it).
+* Attempting to read a backend's `fail_silently` attribute issues a deprecation warning if the backend subclass has not specifically defined that attribute.
 * After the deprecation period Django's `BaseEmailBackend` will no longer set a `fail_silently` attribute on the backend.